 With institutions across the country facing funding cuts, many career services leaders are reinforcing their budgets by getting corporate sponsors for their career centers.
 And employer partners, eager to connect with the next generation of talent, are stepping up.

 For example, Spelman College’s career center is sponsored by Carrier, Salesforce, Wells Fargo (and others); University of Washington’s is sponsored by Alaska Airlines, AT&T, Starbucks (and others); and Langston University’s is sponsored by Dell, Boeing, Hormel Foods, and more.

 While corporate sponsorship programs are not necessarily new to many career centers—with employers traditionally sponsoring events like career fairs, info sessions, and interview rooms—the continued emphasis on digital engagement means many of those traditional programs are losing their shine.
 The time is ripe for career services teams to launch corporate sponsorship programs for their virtual career centers.

-Join us at 3:00 EST on March 30 to learn how Leonelle Thompson of Langston University and Harold Bell of Spelman College have created robust corporate sponsorship programs for their virtual career centers.
-They’ll share tactical advice and guidance on:
+Watch this webinar recording to learn how Leonelle Thompson of Langston University and Harold Bell of Spelman College created robust corporate sponsorship programs for their virtual career centers.
+They share tactical advice and guidance on: